WMP: How To Reset Windows Media Player File Associations

 If Windows Media Player (WMP) no longer plays your music or video files, you have lost the correct file associations.
-These directions should fix the issue in Windows 7 and Windows 8 installations.
+The directions in this tech-recipe should fix the issue in Windows 7 and Windows 8 installations.

 Reddie asked us the following question: